Sunday, July 5, 2026

 Creatinine Clearance Calculator

-Estimate renal function using the Cockcroft-Gault equation.
-Includes MDRD eGFR, CKD staging, IBW/ABW weight correction, and renal dose adjustment guidance.
+Estimate renal function using the Cockcroft-Gault equation for drug dose adjustment.
+Includes MDRD eGFR reference, IBW/ABW weight correction, CKD staging, and pharma trial context.

 Cockcroft-Gault Formula (Primary — Drug Dosing)